 * Schedules are subject to change due to weather and site conditions.

 - Sandblasting and repainting (2015-2018): * Crews are removing old paint from the bridge’s steel supports and repainting them to the historic deep blue-green color.
-Tarps contain debris associated with sandblasting and painting.
+Tarps are set up to contain debris associated with sandblasting and painting.
 Additional rivet removal and replacement is occurring during painting.
 Crews are sandblasting and repainting in sections, starting on the west end of the bridge and working east.
 They will move work platforms and the containment system between periods of active painting.

 Ross Island Bridge